 Today, 30 July, is the 5th anniversary of the start of the Working Class History project.
 So we are launching a birthday appeal to try to make WCH sustainable in the long-term.
 Now more than ever, we think it’s vitally important to learn the lessons of our history, so we can organise and win victories in the present.
-Continue reading “Working Class History turns 5”
+Continue reading “Working Class History turns 5: fundraising appeal”

 In this podcast episode, historian Joey DeFrancesco tells the story of the first factory strike in US history when in 1824, young women and girls working in the mills in Pawtucket, Rhode Island, organised themselves and walked out, winning better conditions.
 Joey also explains how the development of capitalist industry in the north was dependent on the labour of enslaved people in the south.

 Following on from the success of the Working Class History podcast and social media pages, we recently decided to start a new sister project: Working Class Literature.
 Continue reading “Introducing Working Class Literature”

 As protests have swept Hong Kong in the last few weeks, we begin an occasional series on the British Empire with a double episode on a previous wave of demonstrations, riots, strikes and bombings in the city, then a British colony.
 We speak with three people who were there about what happened, and learn new revelations about one of Hong Kong’s most notorious unsolved murders – of radio commentator Lam Bun.
 Continue reading “E26-27: The Hong Kong riots, 1967”

 Our latest podcast miniseries this Pride month is about Lesbians & Gays Support the Miners, a small group of LGBTQ people in London who began to raise money for striking workers in the Welsh valleys during the great miners’ strike of 1984-5.
 Unknown to them at the time, they would end up transforming both communities, and Britain as a whole.
 Continue reading “E23-25: Lesbians and Gays Support the Miners”